HOME

 Research

-Although protein-coding genes have been the primary focus of molecular biology, they cannot fully explain the complexities of stem cell differentiation and epigenetic regulation.
-These intricate processes are largely directed by the non-coding genome, which includes regulatory elements and various non-coding RNAs.
-Our goal is to systematically decipher the functions and mechanisms of these elements in controlling cell fate and maintaining epigenetic states.
-The unique properties of non-coding RN...
+Although protein-coding genes play a central role, they cannot fully explain stem cell differentiation and epigenetic control.
+These processes are largely directed by the non-coding genome, which comprises diverse regulatory elements and non-coding RNAs that orchestrate chromatin dynamics and establish epigenetic memory in both eukaryotic and microbial systems.
+Our goal is to systematically decipher how these elements control cell fate and maintain epigenetic states by focusing on their interpla...

 Traditional paradigm of cell-surface interactions has been dominated by the study of proteins and lipids.
 The recent discovery of glycosylated RNAs (glycoRNAs) on the cell membranes surface represents a fundamental expansion of this landscape.
 These novel biomolecules, where classical N-glycans are conjugated to non-coding RNAs, challenge our understanding of the molecular language of cellular communication.
 We are investigating the precise roles that membrane-associated RNAs play in mediating c...